Global Machinery Market Size, Share, Value, and Competitive Landscape 2021

 Chart 5 Pumps, Compressors, Taps and Valves Production 2002-2022, LCU million

-Chart 6 Industrial Air-conditioning, Packaging and Other General Purpose Machinery Production 2002-2022, LCU million
+Chart 6 Machinery for Rubber, Plastics and Paper Industries and Other Special Purpose Machinery Production 2002-2022, LCU million

 Chart 10 Absolute Growth by Category, LCU million